 Much of the Vietnamese vocabulary was developed from Chinese characters, most notably Cantonese, written using the Chinese writing system, due to the political and trade dominance of China in previous centuries.
 The traditional Vietnamese language combined both modified and traditional Chinese characters and prevailed until the 17th century.

-From the 17th century onwards, Vietnam saw an influx of missionaries who brought Christianity to the country.
-These missionaries were mainly from France and Portugal and one notable French missionary Alexander De Rhodes further developed the new dialect to what it is today – Quoc-ngu, literally meaning national language.
 As a result of later French colonial rule, today’s Vietnamese language displays some influence from French, with the Vietnamese writing system an adapted version of the Latin alphabet, with additional characters for tones and certain letters.
 By the 19th century, with the French invasion of Vietnam, the government, schools and official agencies and association used French rather than Chinese as their primary language.

 Today, Quoc-ngu dominates.
 It is generally accepted that Vietnam has three major dialects: southern, central and northern.
 The difference between the dialects is subtle enough that they’re able to be understood easily by native speakers.

 Today there are more than 70 million people around the world who speak Vietnamese.
 Of course, there are many Vietnamese migrant populations around the world who also speak Vietnamese, including in the United States and Australia.
 The Vietnamese language of today still holds French and Chinese influences, as well as the occasional English colloquialism.